OfficeDev/teams-toolkit/packages/fx-core/templates/plugins/resource/aad/auth/bot/README.md

 The AAD [manifest](https://docs.microsoft.com/azure/active-directory/develop/reference-app-manifest) allows you to customize various aspects of your application registration.
 You can update the manifest as needed.

 Follow this [document](https://aka.ms/teamsfx-aad-manifest#customize-aad-manifest-template) if you need to include additional API permissions to access your desired APIs.

+Follow this [document](https://aka.ms/teamsfx-aad-manifest#How-to-view-the-AAD-app-on-the-Azure-portal) to view your AAD application in Azure Portal.